SimLab Group Vision

 This is a work environment, where you are expected to be on task for the number of hours equivalent to a standard work day.
 In practical terms, however, you will find that the job of being a scientist does not always conform to standard hours.

 You can regard graduate school as a full-time job (with room for both vacations and overtime) with a twist.
 You should work a 40 hour work week on average in a given semester.
 Do realise that you are working towards your degree in the end.
 You get what you put in so in that sense, it is different from a regular job.
-On the subject of ‘overtime’, there will probably be times when you will need to work on weekends if a deadline is near.
+On the subject of ‘overtime’, there will probably be periods when you will need to work on weekends if a deadline is near.
+This is similar for postdoctoral scholars where your productivity will roughly be related to your work hours.
+Work hard but do take breaks.

 f) Vacation policy

 You will take vacations because you are being paid as a full-time graduate student.
 Joyce is happy to discuss longer-than-average vacations with students, depending on your particular situation.
-Joyce will be away in Malaysia almost annually.
+Joyce will be away in Malaysia most years for a few weeks typically over the summer but will still be working part time.
 You are expected to work during academic ‘holidays’ such as reading break.
-However, you are not expected to work during official University holidays and recesses – look up the Georgia Tech Academic Calendar.
+However, you are not expected to work during official University/federal holidays and recesses – look up the Georgia Tech Academic Calendar.
+If you celebrate particular holidays that are not typical breaks, please let Joyce know.
+Same applies to postdocs.
+Everyone is expected to communicate their time away with Joyce before it happens, this includes Joyce letting the group knows when she might be away.

 g) Balancing formal teaching and informal outreach activities with research time

 Teaching is an integral part of our education and an academic career.
-In semesters where you teach, you should adjust your expectations for research output.
+In semesters where you teach as a graduate student, you should adjust your expectations for research output.
 It can be helpful to organize your time to allow at least one free day per week to work on research.
 If you’re looking for ways to get involved in community and/or affinity organizations, don’t hesitate to ask.

 i) Journals